 – Be aware that wood stoves and electric heat tend to create very dry conditions, so make sure to use your humidifier when these are on.

-– If you are a “snowbird” and leave your home unoccupied for weeks at a time, do not turn the heat down too low.
+– If you are a “snowbird” and leave your home unoccupied for weeks at a time, make sure to always keep temperature and relative humidity at recommended level.

 Your hardwood floor during the Humid Season

 During warm and humid summers, your hardwood floor will absorb moisture from the air, swelling and expanding as a result.
 This expansion can create pressure between the boards, which can cause the boards to warp, cup or crack.
 Both cupping and crowning are natural reactions to moisture and should not be of concern if they occur only to a minor extent.
 More severe cases, however, indicate a serious moisture problem.